jakevdp/jakevdp.github.com/source/_posts/2012-08-08-memoryview-benchmarks.markdown

 The creation of memoryview slices, though extremely fast, is causing a problem simply because we're creating so many slices.
-Here is an alternative which uses no raw pointers, but is much more competetive:
+Here is an alternative which uses no raw pointers, but matches the speed of raw pointers:

 ``` cython
 # memview_bench_v5.pyx